 Bluchic has beautiful themes for your website.
 If you’re looking to build check these out.

 This is probably the first scheduling app that works for me.
 At a yearly rate of $28.99 you pay less than $3.00 a month for this super helpful, super organized service.
 I know a lot of you spend more than that a day on coffee.
 It’s so worth it!
 There is also a free version but if you get to try the premium version you will be hooked!
 I know I was.

-MailChimp was the only service I’ve ever used for my blog’s email list for almost two years but I do have years of experience using Constant Contact as well.
-I recently switched over to ConvertKit and couldn’t be happier.
-The customer service is great and the site has way more functionality if you want to have multiple lists or content upgrades.
-Yes, it is $20 more a month but it is well worth.
-Also with ConvertKit you don’t need to purchase Leadpages if you don’t want to.
-They make them for you.
+MailChimp was the only service I’ve ever used for my blog’s email list for almost two years but I do have years of experience using Constant Contact, ConvertKit and Ontraport as well.
+I switched over to Mailerlite from Convertkit and couldn’t be happier.
+It has all the features I used on ConverKit and is way less expensive.

 BoardBooster is probably the worst kept secret when it comes to growing your traffic using Pinterest.
 BoardBooster integrates with your Pinterest account to keep your pins fresh and in rotation.
 Since using BoardBooster at the lowest paid plan ($5.00/month) I have seen about a lot more engagement and have been gaining 1 or more followers everyday!

 I am not a huge grammar person.
 In fact, I always say that worrying about grammar stifles creativity.
 I also know that no one wants to read a crappy, error-filled blog.
 I use Google Docs for all of my blog drafting because it makes it easy for me to write from anywhere on any device, so after listening to Google Doc’s suggestions, I copy and paste the content into WordPress and see what Grammerly has to say and finally I have the computer read the document to me so I can hear any possible errors missed.